 GDP Annual Growth Rate in Slovenia averaged 2.81 percent from 1996 until 2023, reaching an all time high of 16.20 percent in the second quarter of 2021 and a record low of -11.40 percent in the second quarter of 2020.
 This page provides - Slovenia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Slovenia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-GDP Annual Growth Rate in Slovenia is expected to be 3.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Slovenia to stand at 2.30 in 12 months time.
-In the long-term, the Slovenia GDP Annual Growth Rate is projected to trend around 2.50 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Slovenia is expected to be -0.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Slovenia GDP Annual Growth Rate is projected to trend around 2.50 percent in 2024 and 2.80 percent in 2025, according to our econometric models.